Kilroy Realty Portfolio

 SUSTAINABILITY: Goal: LEED & WELL Gold, Net Zero, Compressed National Gas (CNG)

-SECTOR: Corporate Office, Training, Fueling Station
+MARKET SECTOR: Corporate Office, Training, Fueling Station

 LOCATION: Bakersfield, CA, USA